wincent/clipper/README.md

 ## Uninstalling

+A Homebrew installation can be reversed with:

+    brew uninstall clipper

-The launch agent installation can be reversed with:
+A manual launch agent installation can be reversed with:

     launchctl unload ~/Library/LaunchAgents/com.wincent.clipper.plist
     rm ~/Library/LaunchAgents/com.wincent.clipper.plist